General information

 Our Education

 Our teaching approach is both research-driven and practically oriented.
-We bring our research into the classroom through our MSc Human Resource Management, where students learn to analyze and solve real-world challenges in managing people and work.
-Courses include Strategic HRM, HR Analytics, Dutch and International Labor Law, Leadership, Advanced Organizational Behavior, and more.
-Within the MSc Human Resource Management, we bridge theory and practice through our award-winning Student Employability Project, as well as extensive use of business cases, simulations, and guest lectures from leading HR practitioners.
+We bring our research into the classroom through our MSc Human Resource Management, available in both a full-time and a part-time variant.
+The full-time variant is ideal for recent graduates or those looking to immerse themselves in their studies, offering an accelerated path to a career in HR.
+The part-time variant is specifically designed for working professionals and students seeking a more flexible study schedule, allowing them to balance their studies with professional or personal commitments.
+In both variants, students learn to analyze and solve real-world challenges in managing people and work through courses such as Strategic HRM, HR Analytics, Dutch and International Labor Law, Leadership, Advanced Organizational Behavior, and more.
+All our courses are designed according to the collaborative mastery principle: aiming to equip students with the skills to function independently from AI, as well as to work effectively with AI.
+Moreover, in both variants, students bridge theory and practice through our award-winning Student Employability Project, as well as extensive business cases, simulations, and guest lectures from leading HR practitioners.
 Our graduates are highly employable, building careers across sectors in various HR, management, and consultancy roles.
+What is also unique to our program is that we take into account both prior education and the knowledge and competencies obtained from professional working experience when determining admissibility, ensuring that your academic background and real-world expertise are valued as part of your academic journey.

 Our academic climate